 Includes breeds like the Rottwieler, Husky, Bullmastiff, Boxer and Great Dane.
 Many other breeds in the other groups could also reside in this group, ones like the German Shepard, Springer Spaniel and Collie.
 As the group name suggests these dogs were breed to work, nowadays most owners want them as pure pets and their vintage genetic heritability can cause problems if you handle it wrong.
 Some of the bigger more powerful dogs are in this group and they need a strong fair and consistent hand from day one.
 An out of control aggressive Jack russell is bad enough but a ten stone Rottweiler is another thing.
 If the dog you chose as a pet comes from this group then early socialisation with people and other dogs is paramount (as it is for all dogs).
-Be advised that Boxers are generally lifelong mad things (but generally lovely with it).
-Boxers are miss understood often by other dogs as they don’t have tails or much ears to signal with (a problem for other docked breeds too) and so are misread as they are approached, as a behaviourist I have found this too when initially trying to fathom one out.
-Try to have some structured play with these breeds that allow them to use their genetic talents, they will be happier.
+Be advised that Boxers are generally lifelong mad things, and maybe not a good dog for the novice owner, but generally lovely with it.
+Boxers are miss understood often by other dogs as they don’t have tails or much ears to signal with, a problem for other docked breeds too, and so are misread as they are approached.
+As a behaviourist I have found this too when initially trying to fathom one out.
+Try to have some structured play with these working breeds that allow them to use their genetic talents; they and you will be happier.

 Includes breeds like the Akita, Bulldog, Dalmatian and Poodle.
 This group is a mix of dog breeds with some being at home in other groups.
 Some have strong working heritage like the Dalmation and Akita and so their needs are as working dogs.
-Some are bred for the satisfaction of our appearance whims like the Bulldog and often result in inherent health problems like breathing problems, so expect some health issues throughout life.
+Some are bred for the satisfaction of our appearance whims like the Bulldog and other flat nosed breeds, often resulting in inherent health problems like breathing problems, mouth (palate) problems, so expect some health issues throughout life.

 Includes breeds like the German Shepard, Belgian Shepard, Collies, Samoyed and Mountain Dogs.
 Most dogs in this group are working dogs and if not used as such require lots of appropriate exercise and just as importantly mental stimulation especially the collie and Shepard dogs.
 All the herding dogs have a genetic predisposition to nervousness which doesn’t mean they will be, just that it is in their genetic make up and could present itself if environment, learning and you the owner allow it too.The Mountain dogs, Leonbergers and the like are large powerful dogs generally of a good temperament but with some having a high protective disposition which needs care handling (vintage hereditary genes for flock/people guarding).